 The competing visions came to a head during the Meech Lake accord [see Meech Lake Accord].
 While the Liberal Party, under its leader John Turner, officially supported the Brian Mulroney initiative, it was bitterly opposed by many in the party – especially its former leader Trudeau.

 Both the demise of the Meech Lake Accord and the demise of the Progressive Conservative Party ended the quarrel.
+The term resurfaced during the COVID-19 pandemic with Prime Minister Justin Trudeau on the receiving end of the moniker for bucking his father’s strong centralizing tendencies.

 Image Source: Alberta Diary